omise/omise-android/README.md

 ## Note on TLS 1.2
-PCI-DSS standard requires the service to communicate in TLS 1.2 or higher using strong encryption suite.
-This means that every clients must connect to Omise service with TLS 1.2 or higher using some valid strong encryption suites.
-However TLS 1.2 in Android is vary depends on the Android OS
+PCI-DSS standard requires the service to communicate in *TLS 1.2* or higher using strong encryption suite.
+This means that every clients must connect to Omise service with those valid suites.
+However TLS 1.2 support in Android is vary depends on the Android OS.

 #### Android API 20 or higher
 You can use our SDK without any change.
 The SDK already fully supports communication to the Omise Service using TLS 1.2 with the properly encryption suite.

 #### Android API 16 to API 19 with Google Play Services
 These Android API versions don't support the proper encryption suites out of the box.
-However `Google Play Service` has at the `ProviderInstaller` API to add support for the proper encryption suite.
+However `Google Play Service` has the `ProviderInstaller` API to add support for the proper encryption suite.
 You may already use the Google Play Service in your app already; Google Play Service includes many common libraries used in many Android apps including GCM, Analytics and more.
 You can add support for the proper encryption suite with Google Play Service by doing the following steps

 1. Add Google Play Service Analytics to your app grade setting